 I’m genuinely upset about and grappling with attorney pricing.
 I really don’t know a divorce lawyer who’s making a lot of money without stealing it.

 The legal system fails people needlessly.
-It’s pretty well designed, but poorly implemented and administered.
-Those who try to improve it are often marginalized.
+It’s pretty well designed, but too often poorly implemented and administered, in my opinion.
+Those who try to improve it are often marginalized or demonized.

 Divorce attorneys are, in the real world, by and large, predators.
 They exploit fear and anger to get paid.
 To make matters worse, the overwhelming majority of clients want to pay very little AND get upset when cheap services fail them.
 So hypocritical.
 So unreasonable.
 So stupid.
 So frustrating.

 So many think they can find that one lawyer who’s dirt cheap and has magic powers.
 I understand the desire, but it’s just not attainable.
 Yet there are plenty of lawyers who promise exactly that (such lawyers do not exist, or if they do, they’re as hard to find as the Ghost Orchid) and thus keep the myth and the misery it causes alive.